 We make small batch, high quality Rums.
-Many people don't realize there are sipping rums that rival the best bourbons, or that you can make a sophisticated cocktail with a high quality rum.
+Many people don't realize there are sipping rums that rival the best Bourbons or Scotches, or that you can make a sophisticated cocktail with a high quality rum.
 That's where Puget Sound Rum Company comes in.
 We will make you re-think rum.

-The Puget Sound Rum Company brand represents the rum products produced by the Four Leaf Spirits Distillery and Tasting Room.
-As a part of the Four Leaf family, we donate a portion of the proceeds from every bottle sold to various canacer research or educational non-profts.
+The Puget Sound Rum Company brand represents the rum products distilled at the Four Leaf Spirits Distillery and Tasting Room.
+As a part of the Four Leaf family, we donate a portion of the proceeds from every bottle sold to various cancer research or educational non-profts.
 You Drink.
 We Give.
 To learn more about this giving, please visit www.fourleafsprits.com/you-drink-we-give.

 Currently, we are open Saturdays and Sundays from 12-4.
 However, if you'd like to arrange a tour of our distillery or a product tasting outside of those hours, please contact us at firstname.lastname@example.org or call (425) 320-4170.